Dameon1/graphQL-recipeFinderClient/README.md

 # What2Eat

-- Same app as what2eat using graphql
+- Same application as what2eat except using graphql
+- Anything with "old" in front of file name is ONLY used for reference.